kojix2/uing/README.md

 libui-ng is cross-platform, but comes with some limitations:

-1. The original libui-ng does not provide image display functionality.
-A patch has been applied in this project to add experimental support, which is available in the main branch.

-2. The grid layout system is known to be broken on macOS.
-A patch has been applied to improve the behavior, though it still does not fully match the expected design.

-3. Precise widget positioning is not possible.
+1. Precise widget positioning is not possible.
 Control placement is intentionally coarse and cannot be specified numerically.
-This is likely an intentional constraint to ensure consistent behavior across all three platforms.
+This is an intentional constraint to ensure consistent behavior across all three platforms.

-4. There is no function to delete columns from the table.
+2. There is no function to delete columns from the table.

 ## Windows Setup